quixio/quix-streams/docs/subscribe.md

 #### Examples

-The following buffer configuration will send data every 100ms or, if no data is buffered in the 1 second timeout period, it will empty the buffer and send the pending data anyway:
+The following buffer configuration sends data every 100ms or, if no data is buffered in the 1 second timeout period, it will empty the buffer and send the pending data anyway:

 === "Python"